chandrikadeb7/Hacktoberfest_2021/Task 1/Compare Two Linked List/Question.md

 ## Compare two Linked Lists

-If two linked lists are given as;
+If two linked lists are given as:

 Linked List 1: 1->2->3->4